alvarotrigo/react-fullpage/README.md

 ## Props

-You can use any [options](https://github.com/alvarotrigo/fullPage.js#options) supported by fullPage.js library.
+You can use any [options](https://github.com/alvarotrigo/fullPage.js#options) supported by fullPage.js library as react props.
-Pass options object into this wrapper as react props.
-You can see this in the example below.

-Options object can contain simple [options](https://github.com/alvarotrigo/fullPage.js#options) as well as fullPage.js [callbacks](https://github.com/alvarotrigo/fullPage.js#callbacks).
+Options object can contain standard [options](https://github.com/alvarotrigo/fullPage.js#options) as well as fullPage.js [callbacks](https://github.com/alvarotrigo/fullPage.js#callbacks).

 The only difference in API is that callbacks should be an array of strings containing the callback name you'd like to subscribe to.
 More on callbacks [here](https://github.com/alvarotrigo/react-fullPage.js#callbacks)